 Does Uv Rays Go Through Glass

-Nov 03, 2025 · 9 min read
+9 min read

 Have you ever wondered why you don't get sunburned while driving in your car, even on a bright, sunny day?
 Or perhaps you've pondered the effectiveness of sitting by a window for your daily dose of vitamin D?
 The answer lies in understanding the properties of ultraviolet (UV) rays and their interaction with glass.
-This article will delve into the science behind UV radiation and explore whether UV rays can penetrate glass, offering practical insights and expert advice to protect yourself.
+This article will break down the science behind UV radiation and explore whether UV rays can penetrate glass, offering practical insights and expert advice to protect yourself.

 Can UV Rays Really Penetrate Glass?